Contexter/FountainAI/Workbooks/Documentation_ Intent First - Productive Approach to Application Development in ChatGPT-4 with Canvas.md

 ## Specific Prompt Sequence for a True Creation Session

-To ensure that the application is built fully in accordance with the OpenAPI specification, here is a detailed series of prompts that can be used in a true creation session.
+To ensure that the application is built fully in accordance with the OpenAPI specification and maintains a 1-to-1 match with the provided spec (including custom extensions), here is a detailed series of prompts that can be used in a true creation session.
 This sequence is designed for you to take control of the development process, expressing your intent and guiding the AI at each stage.
 Take your time with each prompt, and use the AI's assistance to build a robust application.
-Remember, each step is intended to fully leverage the OpenAPI specification as the source of truth, ensuring accuracy and consistency throughout the development.
+Remember, each step is intended to fully leverage the OpenAPI specification as the source of truth, ensuring accuracy, consistency, and inclusion of all custom fields.

 ### Initial Prompt: Set the Context
 - **Prompt**: "I want to build a FastAPI application based on the OpenAPI specification I will provide.
-This specification should serve as the source of truth for the entire development process.
+This specification should serve as the source of truth for the entire development process, including all custom extensions (`x-*`).
 Once pasted, I'd like to proceed step-by-step, generating each component of the application in alignment with the provided spec, ensuring full compliance and consistency throughout."
-- **Goal**: Establish a clear intention for the development session and ensure the AI understands that the OpenAPI specification is the foundation for all subsequent prompts.
+- **Goal**: Establish a clear intention for the development session and ensure the AI understands that the OpenAPI specification, including custom extensions, is the foundation for all subsequent prompts.

 ### 1. Define Project Structure
 - **Prompt**: "Generate the complete project directory structure for a FastAPI application based on an OpenAPI specification.
 Include folders such as `app`, `routers`, `models`, `schemas`, `utils`, `tests`, as well as essential files like `Dockerfile`, `docker-compose.yaml`, and `requirements.txt`."
 - **Goal**: Set up the entire file structure needed for further development.

 ### Step 2: Create API Entry Point and Metadata
 - **Prompt**: "Create a FastAPI application entry point in `app/main.py` that uses the OpenAPI specification for metadata.
-Include the `title`, `description`, and `version` as described in the OpenAPI spec."
+Include the `title`, `description`, `version`, and any custom extensions (`x-*`) as described in the OpenAPI spec."
-- **Goal**: Ensure that the API has accurate metadata, laying the foundation for correct documentation.
+- **Goal**: Ensure that the API has accurate metadata, including any custom fields, laying the foundation for correct documentation.

 ### Step 3: Generate Pydantic Models for Schema Validation
 - **Prompt**: "Generate all Pydantic models in `schemas/sequence.py` that correspond to the request and response schemas described in the OpenAPI specification.
-Include every field, type, and required property."
+Include every field, type, and required property.
+Ensure that custom extensions (`x-*`) are included as comments or metadata."
-- **Goal**: Ensure that request and response validation matches the OpenAPI specification exactly.
+- **Goal**: Ensure that request and response validation matches the OpenAPI specification exactly, including any extensions.

 ### Step 4: Implement API Routes Using OpenAPI Specifications
-- **Prompt**: "In `routers/sequence.py`, implement the API routes (`/sequence`, `/sequence/reorder`, `/sequence/version`) with correct `operationId`, `summary`, `description`, and response models as described in the OpenAPI spec.
+- **Prompt**: "In `routers/sequence.py`, implement the API routes (`/sequence`, `/sequence/reorder`, `/sequence/version`) with correct `operationId`, `summary`, `description`, response models, and custom extensions (`x-*`) as described in the OpenAPI spec.
 Ensure the logic adheres to the requirements for sequence number generation, reordering, and version creation."
-- **Goal**: Implement each route comprehensively, making sure all aspects (summaries, descriptions, etc.) match the OpenAPI.
+- **Goal**: Implement each route comprehensively, making sure all aspects (summaries, descriptions, custom fields, etc.) match the OpenAPI.

 ### Step 5: Create SQLAlchemy Models for Database Representation
 - **Prompt**: "Create a SQLAlchemy model named `Sequence` in `models/sequence.py` that represents the entities defined in the OpenAPI specification.
-Include fields such as `elementType`, `elementId`, and `sequenceNumber`."
+Include fields such as `elementType`, `elementId`, and `sequenceNumber`.
+Ensure any relevant extensions (`x-*`) are documented."
-- **Goal**: Persist the application data in a structured way that corresponds to the OpenAPI requirements.
+- **Goal**: Persist the application data in a structured way that corresponds to the OpenAPI requirements, including custom extensions.

 ### Step 6: Define Utility Functions for Database Access
 - **Prompt**: "Set up the database connection utilities in `utils/db.py` using SQLAlchemy.
 Create a `get_db()` function that can be used as a dependency for accessing the database in API routes."
 - **Goal**: Facilitate database access, ensuring consistency and ease of reuse.

 ### Step 7: Write Deployment Shell Script
 - **Prompt**: "Write a deployment shell script (`deployment.sh`) that automates the creation of the necessary project files and directories.
-The script should be idempotent and should fill in all boilerplate code for initial setup."
+The script should be idempotent and should fill in all boilerplate code for initial setup.
+Ensure that any metadata or extensions defined in the OpenAPI spec are respected in the generated files."
 - **Goal**: Make deployment easy, consistent, and repeatable, ensuring that re-running the script does not lead to issues.

 ### Step 8: Generate Dockerfile for Containerization
 - **Prompt**: "Create a `Dockerfile` that builds the FastAPI application using Python 3.11.
-Set it up to run the application using Uvicorn."
+Set it up to run the application using Uvicorn.
+Ensure compatibility with the OpenAPI specification."
 - **Goal**: Enable easy containerization of the application, readying it for deployment.

 ### Step 9: Create Docker Compose Configuration